 No dividends or other income

 Early stage and start-up companies rarely pay dividends.
-You should not look to any investments available via Hottinger Investment Circle as likely to provide any income in the foreseeable future.
-Investments may pay interest on loan instruments or dividends, others may not and you should not look to any investment in a company entered into as a result of using the Service to provide you with a reliable income.
+Investors should not look to any investments available via Hottinger Investment Circle as likely to provide any income in the foreseeable future.
+Investments may pay interest on loan instruments or dividends, others may not and investors should not look to any investment in a company entered into as a result of using the Service to provide them with a reliable income.

-You should only invest through Hottinger Investment Circle as part of a diversified portfolio containing a range of investments of different types and risk categories.
-You should not invest more than you would feel comfortable to lose.
+Investors should only invest through Hottinger Investment Circle as part of a diversified portfolio containing a range of investments of different types and risk categories.
+Investors should not invest more than they would feel comfortable to lose.